-• Hospital Island, in the river St. Lawrence, in front of the township of Edwardsburgh, contains about 100 acres; it lies immediately above Point au Gallop.
+Hospital Island, in the river St. Lawrence, in front of the township of Edwardsburgh, contains about 100 acres; it lies immediately above Point au Gallop.

-Houghton Township, in the county of Norfolk, lies west of Walsingham, on the lake Erie.
+Houghton Township, in the county of Norfolk, lies west of Walsingham, and lake Erie.

-Howard Township, in the county of Kent, lies west of Orford; it is watered on the north by the Thames, and on the south by lake Erie.
+Howard Township, in the county of Suffolk, lies west of Oxford; it is watered on the north by the Thames, and on the south by lake Erie.

-Howe Island, lies in the river St. Lawrence, between Wolfe Island and Pittsburgh.
+Howe Island, in the county of Ontario, lies in the river St. Lawrence, between Wolfe island and Pittsburgh.

-Humber River, in the East Riding of the county of York, empties itself into lake Ontario, a little to the westward of the old fort Toronto.
+Humber River, in the East Riding of the county of York, empties itself intolake Ontario, a little to the westward of the old fort Torrento.